acarrico/wayland-protocol/README.md

 ```

 Use the display to get to the registry.
 The *registry-listener* has
-callbacks for two events, *registry-handle-global* and
+handlers for two events, *registry-handle-global* and
 *registry-handle-global-remove*.
 The server will announce the globals
 once we flush the request and the events through with
 *wl_display_roundtrip*.
 This simple example (and necessary first step)